 Requests for funding should be submitted to firstname.lastname@example.org.
 For additional information, please contact Margarita Foster at email@example.com or 703-904-7100.

-The NAIOP Research Foundation will be acknowledged as a source of funding for the research, and we will have unlimited rights to use of the deliverables from the study.
-The NAIOP Research Foundation retains ownership of the funded research; researchers can request to reuse, repackage and/or republish the research in other projects or reports.
-Individuals involved in selecting the vendor/researcher must disclose in writing the nature of any vested interests/relationships they have with the vendor or its employees.
-Please note unless otherwise agreed to, the NAIOP Research Foundation requires a confidentiality agreement with the vendor/research company or institution, along with full and complete ownership of the work product.
+The NAIOP Research Foundation will be acknowledged as the source of funding for the research, and will have unlimited rights to the use of deliverables from the study.
+The NAIOP Research Foundation retains ownership of the funded research; researchers can request to reuse, repackage and/or republish the research in other projects or reports after the research has been completed and submitted to NAIOP.

-The NAIOP Research Foundation is a Delaware non-profit corporation, which is tax exempt under 501(c)(3) of the U.S. Internal Revenue Code (IRC) and a public charity under IRC 509(a)(1).
+The NAIOP Research Foundation is a Delaware nonprofit corporation that is tax exempt under Section 501(c)(3) of the U.S. Internal Revenue Code (IRC) and a public charity under IRC Section 509(a)(1).
 None of its funds may be used to support or carry on lobbying activities or voter-registration drives.
 These guidelines are subject to change without prior notification.